Sesto Pals: Obscenity scandal

 Underfunded, Alge only put out six or seven issues in this 1930 edition.
 By February 1932, Pals had established his own single-issue magazine, titled Muci ("Snot") and distributed free of charge at one of Perahim's art shows.
 Like Păun and the other Alge men, he was also co-opted by unu, the more established avant-garde sheet, but had a tense encounter with its editor, Sașa Pană.
 Nonetheless, unu hosted some of Pals' prose poems, including one which mockingly advertised Perahim's art as a "horrid crime" against the state.
 In addition to writing poetry, he was interested in hard science, taking his baccalaureate with honors in physics.
 He barely passed the overall examination, after having again slammed Alecsandri's work in his Romanian literature paper.

 In 1933, Luca reissued Alge in a more licentious edition, and challenged the cultural establishment by sending a copy to Nicolae Iorga, the nationalist historian and political figure.
 A clampdown on their activities followed: all known contributors were caught in a police investigation, and Pals' home was searched for incriminating proof.
 Despite no longer being a contributor (and feeling alienated by Păun and Baranga's leftist militancy), Pals was implicated by his nominal editorial contribution.
-He was eventually arrested and sent to Văcărești prison, where his colleagues were also rounded up.
+He was eventually arrested in mid-July 1933 and sent to Văcărești Prison, where his colleagues were also rounded up.
 Pals later recalled being subjected to a thorough interrogation by the examining magistrate, and sharing a cell with a known communist.
 Taking his instructions from Iorga, the coroner alleged that the Șestopalis were themselves communists, sent in from the Soviet Union to subvert Romanian society.
 The family was threatened with expulsion.

 The writers' parents eventually obtained their release, with Emanoil pleading with his son that he amend his ways.
 The court ruled against the Alge group, and issued two-year suspended sentences against them.
 This tarnished their judicial record, leaving Pals exposed to persecution.
 Pals was traumatized by the whole experience, and no longer bothered with his college admission, although his grades qualified him for enlistment at the Bucharest Polytechnic.
 In 1934, when he and his family were naturalized Romanian, Pals finally matriculated with the Polytechnic, where he majored in mining engineering and metallurgy.
 He kept out of literary life.
 When, in 1939, Luca returned from Paris a committed surrealist, Pals was invited to attend the sessions of his Bucharest surrealist circle.
 He did so on occasion, meeting with new recruits such as Dolfi Trost and Gellu Naum, but, as Pals biographer Michäel Finkenthal notes, "chain smoked [and] kept himself dead silent."
 Pals himself later asserted: "I never did 'fade' out of sight, I have always been out of sight."